AshishShenoy/dotfiles/README.md

 ## Credits

-- Thanks to [Christian Chiarulli](https://www.chrisatmachine.com/) for his excellent [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) repo, which got me to transition to a lua config.
+- Thanks to [Christian Chiarulli](https://www.chrisatmachine.com/) for his excellent [Neovim-from-scratch](https://github.com/LunarVim/Neovim-from-scratch) repo, which got me to transition to a lua config, and also for his [nvim-basic-ide](https://github.com/LunarVim/nvim-basic-ide).
 - Thanks to [Derek Taylor aka DistroTube](https://distro.tube/) for the qtile and rofi configs.